maybebyte/anthesis/freebsd-entertainment-center.md

 - [Calibration media for TV brightness, contrast, and so on](https://w6rz.net/), as mentioned in [this thread](https://www.avsforum.com/forum/139-display-calibration/948496-avs-hd-709-blu-ray-mp4-calibration.html).
-  The OP deems it an 'alternative download link' (the other links are to Google Docs).
+  The OP deems it an 'alternate download link' (the other links are to Google Docs).

 [^1]: